open-environment/open-waters/README.md

 ## Change Log
+* **5/5/2016 - Version 1.9.2:**
+    * Updated Terms and Conditions
+    * Added Description field to Admin --> Global Settings page
+    * Three new global settings: Hosting Organization Name, Registration Message, and Notify Register
+    * Added an option to have the site administrator get automatically emailed any time a new user registers an account
+    * Added an option to display custom message on registration page
 * **4/3/2016 - Version 1.9.1:**
     * When importing using cross tab, added ability to specify default Sample Collection Equipment and Collection Method
     * New validation check when importing samples: if activity type includes "Sample", then Sample Collection Method and Equipments are required